|

 Timing Light

-Extra distributor cap, rotor, pickup coil, coil & ignition module
+Extra distributor cap, rotor, pickup coil, coil & ignition

 Holley TBI throttle position sensor and 2 fuel injectors